Parenthood Doesn’t Always Go According to Plan

 As the years passed, our parenting journey continued to unfold in unexpected ways.
 We began navigating evaluations, therapies, and eventually an autism diagnosis for one of our children.

-Like many parents, I had moments of grieving the path I thought we’d be on while learning to embrace the one we were actually walking.
+Like many parents, I experienced moments of grieving the path I thought we’d be on while learning to embrace the one we were actually walking.

 One lesson I’ve held onto is this: comparison steals your ability to recognize the progress happening right in front of you.